Franklin DUI Defense Attorney

 Procedural Violations

 Your license can be suspended if you refuse to take a chemical test of your BAC when lawfully required to do so, but only if the police inform you of the consequences of your refusal.
 Procedural violations like this can result in a successful challenge to a license suspension, suppression of evidence, dismissal of charges, or valid defenses at trial.
-At Fort, Holloway, & Rogers, our Franklin DUI defense attorneys will look at all the facts and put forward all defenses applicable to your case.
+At Fort, Holloway, & Saylor, our Franklin DUI defense attorneys will look at all the facts and put forward all defenses applicable to your case.

 Fight to Keep Your Driver’s License